-{\bf \emph{Numerical Results.--}}In practice, the task of determining the control pulse waveform can be equated to the task of designing a closed geometric curve.
-This is achieved by crafting a parameterized function denoted as $\phi(\chi)$, where the parameter $\chi$ is defined over the interval $[0,4\pi]$.
-A general rule of thumb for choosing ansatz for $\phi(\chi)$ is that a smoother function results in a simpler pulse shape.
-Fixing $\chi(T)=4\pi$ instead of $\chi(T)=\chi(0)=0$ may result in longer curves, potentially resulting in a longer gate time.
-However, this approach circumvents the formation of simple loops along the curve, allowing the curve to follow a trajectory with smaller geodesic curvature, which corresponds to a smaller and easier-to-implement pulse waveform.
-The exploration of optimal pulse waveforms that achieve a balance between gate duration and pulse amplitude is left for future study.
-Further boundary conditions must also be applied, including setting $\phi(T)-\phi(0)$ to match the desired rotation angle and ensuring $\phi’(0)=\phi’(T)=0$ that the pulse starts and ends smoothly at zero amplitude.
+In practice, the task of determining the control pulse waveform reduces to designing a closed geometric curve.
+This is achieved by constructing a parameterized function, denoted as $\phi(\chi;\vec{b})$, where the parameter $\chi$ is defined over the interval $[0,2n\pi]$.
+Fixing $\chi(T)>0$ instead of $\chi(T)=\chi(0)=0$ may result in longer curves, potentially leading to a longer gate time.
+However, it also avoids the formation of simple loops along the curve, allowing the curve to follow trajectories with smaller geodesic curvature, which corresponds to smaller and easier-to-implement pulse waveforms.
+The optimization of pulse shapes that balance gate time and pulse amplitude is left for future study.
+Further boundary conditions must be applied: $\phi(T)-\phi(0)$ is set to match the desired rotation angle, and $\phi'(0)=\phi'(T)=0$ ensures that the pulse starts and ends smoothly at zero amplitude.